-As a beginner, choosing the right kind of swim cap (swim hat in the UK) can be challenging.
-Swim caps come in a multitude of materials, shapes, sizes and colors.
+As a beginner, choosing the right kind of swim cap (also called swim hat in the UK) can be challenging.
+Swim caps come in a multitude of materials, shapes, sizes, and colors.
 Even though a swim cap isn’t expensive, if you have to buy several swim caps before finding the right one, it can add up.

 Does a Swim Cap Keep the Hair Dry?

 A common misconception is that swim caps are designed to keep the hair dry.
 However, this isn’t the case, as a swim cap doesn’t create a waterproof seal around your head and some water always gets in.
 The only way to keep your hair dry is to always swim with your head above water, for example by swimming breaststroke this way.

 Why Wear a Swim Cap?

 Nevertheless, there are several reasons why wearing a swim cap makes sense.
 A swim cap:

 - Protects your hair from the chlorine in swimming pools.

 - Keeps long hair out of the face.

 - Keeps your head warm when swimming in cold or open water (if using a neoprene cap).

 - Makes the swimmer more visible in the open water, especially if there is a risk of collision with boats, surfers, etc.